 – Mercaptopurine instead of Azathioprine in some cases

-If failure other medication options include
+If failure other medication options may include:

 Liver transplant may be required if treatment failure